oliverlee/phobos/README.md

 #PHOBOS
-The larger and innermost of the two natural satellites of Mars, Phobos is the embedded system that controls the gyroscopic balance assistance system.
+The larger and innermost of the two natural satellites of Mars, Phobos is the embedded system that controls the static (fixed-base) bicycle simulator and steer-by-wire bicycle.

 ## Toolchain
 To compile the code, use [GNU ARM Embedded